V4Fire/Client/src/traits/i-active-items/README.md

 ### [activeStore]

-An internal component active item store.
+A component active item/s value.
 If the component is switched to the `multiple` mode, the value is defined as a `Set` object.

 ### [indexes]